BU-NU-CLOUD-SP18/Dataverse-Scaling/README.md

 ## Our Project Video
 https://goo.gl/Fa8dvH

+## MOC Deployment Instructions:

+In order to deploy the scalable, containerized implementation of Dataverse that we have worked on this semester, you should perform the following steps:

+1. Set up OpenShift on the MOC.
+2. Clone our Fork of the Dataverse Repo (posted above) to your local machine.
+3. Log in to your OpenShift Instance.
+4. In the terminal run the following comands:
+     - oc new-project <ANY_NAME>
+     - oc new-app -f <LOCATION_OF_DIRECTOY/conf/openshift/openshift.json>

+The Dataverse application should now be deployed in OpenShift.
+Go to your Openshift web console to confirm that the pods are deploying.
+The application takes a few minutes to succfully install everything.
+Once the application files have been installed in all pods, you can access the Dataverse applicatoin via the route provided in the Openshift web console in the upper right hand corner.

 ## Vision and Goals:

 Dataverse is a popular open-source web application to share, preserve, cite, explore, and analyze research data.
 It facilitates making data available to others, and allows users to easily replicate work.
 However, the current Dataverse infrastructure has not been built for scale or high availability and the current development road map is focused on creating new features instead of making the product more resilient and easier to host.
 Dataverse was originally built as a single-deployment three-tier application.
 Our mentors collaborated to containerize the components of Dataverse and run Dataverse on OpenShift.